Christine Hermann and Dr. Kimberly Lane,

 Through poster displays and oral presentations, young scientists present the results of their hard work in the fields of animal science, behavioral and social science, biochemistry and chemistry, cell and molecular biology, computer science, earth and planetary science, environmental management and science, engineering, mathematics, medicine and health, microbiology, physics and astronomy, and plant science.
 This stimulates an active interest in science and engineering in young students, provides an unparalleled experience in research and presentations, and exposes the public to the hard work these students are performing.

-Grand Award winners (the top two Senior Division projects) will receive an all-expense-paid trip to the International Science Fair in Phoenix, Arizona on May 12 - 19, 2013.
+Grand Award winners (the top two Senior Division projects) will receive an all-expense-paid trip to the International Science Fair in Los Angeles, California on May 11 - 16, 2014.

 Science Fairs Require Money for Awards and Trips.
 You can support the Science Fair by a charitable donation or/and by placing an ad.
 See below for details.

 Help Support the Blue Ridge Highlands Science Fair at Radford University